Innoble/playground-ug7cbull/statement.md

 # What is in the book?

 There are several types of "end result".
-It can be a WLD database (win/loss/draw).
+It can be a WLD data base (win/loss/draw).
 It can also be a DTM database (depth to mate), which tells you how long it takes to win (or lose) from this state.
 For oware we are using neither of those two.

 We are interested in how much net-score you can gain from a gamestate.
 Gamestates are "scoreless" in this sense.
 The current score doesn't matter for the lookup itself.
 For example, say the current score is 21-20 and the lookup tells you -3, you know the second player has won, because he is only 1 behind and will gain a net 3 points.
 But if the score is 24-17, player 1 still wins.

 # Turn limit

 Oware has a turn limit (200 turns).
 I use the word turn to mean "ply" here for those who know the lingo, just a single move by either player.
 This turn limit makes things a bit more complicated.
 When a gamestate has only 1 turn left, the net score will often be different than when it has 2 turns left.
 Depending on the number of seeds on the board, the turn limit may have effect even when 100+ turns are left to play.
 Oware has very long strategies and if the game ends halfway through one of them, then not all points will have been scored.

 # Seed count